 According to the NGO Coordination Act, all NGO’s have to be registered under the NGO Coordination Board.
-It is therefore important for us to know the steps that we need to take in order to register an NGO in Kenya.
+It is therefore essential for us to know the steps that we need to take to register an NGO in Kenya.
 This article today is going to address this need.

 However, lets first define what an NGO is.
-An NGO in full is a non-governmental and non-profit organization.
-A group of volunteer local citizens or an international body may come together to form an NGO in Kenya.
+An NGO in full is a non-governmental and non-profit organisation.
+A group of local volunteer citizens or an international body may come together to form an NGO in Kenya.

 How to register an NGO in Kenya

-There are a few simple steps to follow in order to register an NGO in Kenya.
+There are a few simple steps to follow to register an NGO in Kenya.
 Below we will explain in details each step pointing out all the preliminary requirements to be met.

 Qualifications to register an NGO

 - The NGO would have to demonstrate an act of public good that it will benefit and improve the lives of the population and the citizens of Kenya.

 - There should be a Kenyan among the 3 top three officials when registering an International NGO